 CURB TAUNTING AND TEASING.
-Set expectations of how students should speak to each other, whether they are in or out of earshot of a teacher or administrator.
-Listen for teasing or insults related to race, ethnicity, body size, physical abilities, religion, sexual orientation, clothing, appearance or socioeconomic status.
+Set expectations of how students should speak to one another, whether they are in or out of earshot of a teacher or administrator.
+Listen for teasing or insults related to race, ethnicity, body size, disability, religion, sexual orientation, clothing, appearance or socioeconomic status.
 As needed, lead and encourage discussions about respectful ways people should interact.
 Guide students in brainstorming ways to curb taunting and teasing.
 Having students develop their own rules, with adult guidance, often results in greater student buy in.
-Teaching Tolerance offers an excellent activity, "Building a Classroom Constitution," to kick off the school year. (tolerance.org/activity/new-set-rules)
+Learning for Justice offers an excellent activity, "Building a Classroom Constitution," to kick off the school year. (learningforjustice.org/professional-development/a-new-set-of-rules)